balavishnuvj/rtl-simple-queries/README.md

 We have to remember which one to use when.
 The name of methods is entirely a familiarity thing.
-But just by the name of the method it bit difficult to know which one would throw erorr if element is not found, or which one is async.
+But just by the name of the method it bit difficult to know which one would throw error if an element is not found or which takes into account async updates.

 ## This solution